top of page

 The diagram is a fair representation of the chylomicron structure and shows how fatty material insoluble in water is transported in the blood.
 The core contains mainly water-insoluble fatty acids such as triglycerides and redundant cholesteryl esters.
 The mantle is hydrophilic allowing transport in the blood.
 This hydrophilic nature is due to an orientation of the water-miscible end of the phospholipid molecule to the exterior.
 Phospholipids are numerous on the surface, the other molecules being free cholesterols and a few apolipoproteins.
 Both are interspersed scantily within the numerous phospholipid molecules.
 The apolipoproteins are amphipathic and essentially synthesized and added to a lipoprotein moiety for acting as ligands for the action of the enzyme lipoprotein-lipase.

 Each lipoprotein class is heterogeneous in its protein constituents.
 Nine distinct apolipoproteins have been separated and described.
-Most investigators group the apolipoproteins into five families (designated apo A, apo B, apo C, apo D, and apo E) on the basis of their chemical, immunologic, and metabolic characteristics.
-Apo A refers to the e apolipoproteins (apo A-I and apo A-II) that are primarily, but not exclusively, found in HDL.
+Most investigators group the apolipoproteins into five families (designated apo A, apo B, apo C, apo D, and apo E) based on their chemical, immunologic, and metabolic characteristics.
+Apo A refers to the apolipoproteins (apo A-I and apo A-II) that are primarily, but not exclusively, found in HDL.
 A third member of the apo A family, apo A-IV, is a minor component of chylomicrons.
 Apo B is the major apoprotein of LDL but also comprises about 35% of VLDL protein.
-There are two forms of apo B: a large form called apo B-100 and found in LDL and a smaller form called apo B-48 and produced mainly in the intestine.
+There are two forms of apo B: a large form called apo B-100 found in LDL and a smaller form called apo B-48 produced mainly in the intestine.
 Apo C represents a group of apoproteins (apo C-I, apo C-II, apo C-III) that were originally described as major components of VLDL but that are also present as minor components in HDL.
 Apo D is a minor component of HDL.
 Apo E is a major component of VLDL and a minor one of HDL.
 The apolipoproteins serve both structural and functional roles.
 Some apoproteins are ligands for specific cell surface receptors, e.g., apo B-100 and apo E for the LDL (or apo B/E) receptor.
 Others are cofactors for enzymes, e.g., apo C-II is a necessary activating cofactor for lipoprotein lipase.

 This figure gives an idea of the comparative constituents of the various types of lipoproteins.
-Hence we see that triglyceride levels progressively increase with the size of the lipoproteins.
+Hence, we see that triglyceride levels progressively increase with the size of the lipoproteins.
 The free cholesterol content is highest in the LDL fraction.

 As said before triglycerides provide the maximal amount of energy of the major food sources.
 During the feasting stage, triglycerides are taken up and stored in the adipose tissue as fats.
 Fasting elicits a different type of action.
 Stored triglycerides in the adipose tissue are mobilized and metabolized in the Hmg-CoA pathway and the energy thus released is utilized.
 The process is slower but eminently suited for hibernation or similar events.

-Thus clinically we often get individuals with normal looks where the lipid levels in the blood are severely deranged.
+Thus, clinically we often get individuals with normal looks where the lipid levels in the blood are severely deranged.
 Peri-orbital xanthelasma skin patches may be the only indication of high lipoprotein levels.
 Conventionally the body mass index is calculated and any value, when assessing a subject, > 30 is taken as obese.
-Obesity is a condition affecting mainly affluent people in society, especially who have a sedentary lifestyle.
+Obesity is a condition affecting mainly affluent people in society, especially those who have a sedentary lifestyle.
 The lipid profile in obese subjects is faulty.
-However, subjects having lipedema will be having an improper distribution of fat and are not always, strictly speaking, obese.
+However, subjects having lipedema will have an improper distribution of fat and are not always, strictly speaking, obese.
 High LDL and cholesterol levels in a blood panel screen alert the physician and today's food habits with lack of exercise, and further aggravate the existing vasculopathy.
 Dyslipidemia is usually polygenic and multifactorial, lacking a single underlying mechanism, and can often be approached based on individual abnormal components.
 Endocrine and/or nephrologic referral is often required for unmasking hitherto asymptomatic preventable states which makes the subject more vulnerable to the ill effects of high lipid levels.

 A new entity has come to light when looking in depth at the exponential rise in coronary and other vascular problems in the South Asian population.
 Dyslipidemia, in the form of exceedingly high VLDL level, is common but the BMI never is >= 30.
 However, the proportion of adipose tissue to muscles and others is paradoxically altered.
 Phenotypically such individuals may have a normal appearance and commonly they are thin but with a protruding belly.
 These states have been variously named normal weight obesity, metabolic obesity, metabolically unhealthy non-obese, skinny fat, and sarcopenic obesity in the elderly, but the name 'Thin obese' became popular. screening for this condition is troublesome as the available procedures today, viz., the Dual absorption x-ray, whole-body CT scan or even better MRI scan, are costly, voluminous, cumbersome, and not suited for community screens.
 The presence of high amounts of atherogenic lipoproteins makes these individuals particularly prone to coronary heart and peripheral arterial disease.
 Adding to these is the unusually high resistance of Insulin to adipose tissue.
-Thus adult adult-onset diabetes or type II diabetes is a common association and adds to the complexity of the problem.
+Thus, adult adult-onset diabetes or type II diabetes is a common association and adds to the complexity of the problem.
 Still, the measurement of BMI, assessing skin fold thickness, and measurement of waist circumference constitute the rapid and acceptable methods of obesity and big body weight determination and physiological ranges are set for reference.

 • Serum total cholesterol